mjwatts2017/mjwatts2017.github.io/README.md

 ## Hello World

-This is my first wesite
+This is my first website

 Cheers!